 You will be able to view your son/daughter's live attendance data via the parent portal.
-Students must repay their absences in order to make up any lost learning and will likely be directed to undertake this work in the LRC study pod where the LRC Manager records hours repaid.
-Work completed should be handed to the relevant class teacher.
+Students must repay their absences in order to make up any lost learning and will likely be directed to undertake this work in the LRC study pod.
+Work completed should be handed to the relevant class teacher who will then record hours repaid.

-Full attendance is expected for all parts of a student timetable: subject classes, tutor groups, Academic Skills Enhancement (ASE) and World of Work (WOW) sessions in addition to any support workshops they have been referred to.
+Full attendance is expected for all parts of a student timetable: subject classes, group coaching, Professional Growth Programme (PGP) and all related delivery in addition to any support workshops they have been referred to.